Plants

 Birch, silver, Betula pendula

 There are many species of birch on earth.
-Where I come from you'll mainly find the silver birch, Betula pendula, and the downy birch, Betula pubescens and mixtures of the…
+Where I come from you will mainly find silver birch, Betula pendula, downy birch, Betula pubescens and hybrids of the two.
+Collectively,…

 Read more